How to File a Complaint Against Broker Matthew Crafa for Investment Losses for GPB Capital Holdings Losses

 According to public records, a former client of Royal Alliance Associates, Inc. filed a FINRA arbitration claim against the broker regarding unsuitable investment recommendations of GPB Capital Holdings notes.
-It is also alleged that Crafa solicited residents of Woodfield Country Club in Boca Raton, Florida to investment in GPB Capital Holdings.
+It is also alleged that Crafa solicited residents of Woodfield Country Club in Boca Raton, Florida to invest in GPB Capital Holdings.

 GPB Capital Holdings is a New York-based investment firm that offers exempt, private-placement securities that inherently have a high degree of risk due to their nature as unregistered securities offerings (and without regulatory oversight).
 The firm manages the following nine private placements:

 - GPB Automotive Portfolio, LP

 The investment firm raised $1.8 billion from investors through private placements that invested in automotive dealerships, the waste management industry, and middle-market lending.
 These investments were high risk and high commission (nearly 8%) private placements.